bitfoundation/bitplatform/README.md

 * Todo app Google Play link (Comming soon...)
 * Todo app Apple Store link (Comming soon...)
 * Todo app Microsoft Store link (Comming soon...)

+Keep in mind that if a web app is only fast in the Blazor Server mode but slow in Blazor Web Assembly mode, it will also be slow in Blazor Hybrid mode (Android, iOS, and Windows apps).

+Pas hamishe mogheye didan har demo yi az abzari mobtani bar blazor, in ro az khodetoon beporsid, in demo by blazor web assembly hast ya server?

 ## **Contribute**